libgit2/libgit2/README.md

     $ ./waf test

 Lastly, you can manually install the generated *.lib and *.dll files, depending on your preferences.

 Building libgit2 - Windows MinGW
 ==================================

 When building under Windows using the GCC compiler that ships with MinGW, libgit2 has the following dependencies:

 * Python 2.5-3.1 <http://www.python.org>

-  Used by run the build system; no extra libraries required.
+Used to run the build system; no extra libraries required.

 * zlib 1.2+ <http://www.zlib.net/>

 * pthreads-w32 <http://sourceware.org/pthreads-win32/>

 Or an equivalent pthreads implementation for non-POSIX systems

 * LibSSL <http://www.openssl.org/>

-  Only needed if you want to re-use OpenSSL's SHA1 routines;
-  libgit2 compiles its own routines by default.
+Only needed if you want to re-use OpenSSL's SHA1 routines; libgit2 compiles its own routines by default.

 To build it, first configure the build system and force GCC as the compiler, instead of the default MSVC: